ShivaniKhatri96/React-notetaking-app/README.md

 - 404 page redirects user to home page
 - The app allows the user to create and read notes
 - Created notes are saved and retrieved on next visit

-### Functionalities to be added

 - It shows which user created a note
-- It allows only note's creator to edit and delete it
+It allows only note's creator to delete it
 - A note's creator is also allowed to make their note private which means other users can't see it

+### Functionalities to be added

+- It allows only note's creator to edit it
 - Be accessible from a public url by deploying

 ### Links used